oneapi-src/oneDNN/doc/primitives/lrn.md

 > [API Reference](@ref dnnl_api_lrn)
 >

+## General

-The LRN primitive performs a forward or backward local response normalization operation defined by the following formulas (the variable names follow the standard @ref dev_guide_conventions):
+The LRN primitive performs a forward or backward local response normalization.

 ### Forward

+The LRN operation is defined by the following formulas (the variable names follow the standard @ref dev_guide_conventions):

 LRN [across channels](#dnnl_lrn_across_channels):